Saor Éire: History

 On the weekend of 26 to 27 September 1931, Saor Éire held its first conference in Dublin at Iona Hall.
 One hundred and fifty delegates from both the Irish Free State and Northern Ireland attended the conference against a background of police raids on the houses and offices connected with Saor Éire and An Phoblacht.
-Seán Hayes was chairman, while David Fitzgerald (Tipperary)acted as secretary.
+Seán Hayes was chairman, while David Fitzgerald (Tipperary) acted as secretary.

+The party was formed by a socialist faction of the IRA in the late 1920s and 30s used the writing of James Connolly and Liam Mellows as their ideological basis.

 The conference elected an executive of Hayes, Fitzgerald, Sean McGuinness, May Laverty (Belfast), Helena Molony, Sheila Dowling, Sheila Humphreys, D. McGinley, Mick Fitzpatrick, Seán MacBride, Michael Price, Peadar O'Donnell, Mick Hallissey (Kerry), M. O'Donnell (Offaly), Patrick McCormack (Antrim), Tom Kenny (Galway), L. Brady (Laois), Nicholas Boran (Kilkenny), John Mulgrew (Mayo) and Tom Maguire (Westmeath).
 George Gilmore and Frank Ryan were also involved.

 The constitution elaborated upon the aims by describing a two-phase programme.
 The first phase was described as being one of organisation and propagandising in order to organise a solid front for mass resistance to the oppressors.
 This would build upon the day-to-day resistance and activity towards "rents, annuities, evictions, seizures, bank sales, lock-outs, strikes and wage-cuts."
 This challenge, it was believed, would lead to power passing from the hands of the imperialists to the masses.
 The second phase was one of consolidation of power through the organisation of the economy and a workers' and working farmers' republic.

 Ideologically Saor Éire adhered to the Irish socialist republicanism developed by James Connolly and Peadar O'Donnell.
 As a consequence of the heavy influence of O'Donnell, Saor Éire strongly advocated the revival of Gaelic culture and the involvement of the poorer rural working communities in any rise against the Irish capitalist institutions and British imperialism.

 Sean McBride described the organisation at its launch like this:

+The organisation was attacked by the centre-right press and the Catholic Church as a dangerous communist group.
+In October 1931, the Catholic Church in Ireland issued a pastoral letter condemning the Irish Republican Army, Saor Éire and other left-wing groups in Ireland, which they accused of being communist and atheist in nature.
+The letter stated that Saor Éire was a "frankly communistic organisation trying to impose upon the Catholic soil of Ireland the same materialistic regime, with its fanatic hatred of God, as now dominates Russia and threatens to dominate Spain".
+Another section of the letter stated: "You cannot be a Catholic and a Communist.
+One stands for Christ, the other for Anti-Christ".

-The organisation was attacked by the centre-right press and the Catholic Church as a dangerous communist group, and was quickly banned by the Free State government.
-The strength of reaction against it prevented it becoming an effective political organisation.
-O'Donnell and his supporters would attempt a similar initiative two years later with the establishment of the Republican Congress in 1933.
+Saor Eire was quickly thereafter banned by the Free State government.

+The strength of reaction against Saor Eire prevented it from becoming an effective political organisation.
+Two years later, in 1933, O'Donnell and his supporters attempted a similar initiative with the establishment of the Republican Congress.